Savant (musician): Career

 In 2009, Vinter released his debut album, Outbreak, under the moniker Vinter in Hollywood.
 Outbreak was nominated in the electronic music category for the 2009 Norwegian Grammy Awards.

 Vinter signed with SectionZ Records in 2010 and put out a second album, Mamachine, this time billed as Vinter in Vegas.
 In 2011, he released Ninür under the moniker Savant.

 In 2013, his following increased as he embarked on two North American tours.
 Between tours, he released the album Cult and provided music for the D-Pad Studio game Savant - Ascent.
 Orakel was released on December 11, 2013.

 In 2014, Savant released Protos.
 Later that year, on December 13, ZION was released reaching No. 19 on the Billboard Dance chart and No. 24 on the Billboard Heatseekers chart.

 His album Invasion was released in January 2015, and led deadmau5 to call Savant "the change that electronic dance music needs".

 In 2016, he released multiple singles, including "Cassette", a seven-track album with one single being played in different genres, and "Get It Get It", a hip-hop collab with DMX and Snoop Dogg.
 On July 15, he released Vybz, which reached No. 16 on the Billboard Dance/Electronic charts.
 On October 21, he released Outcasts, a 4-CD collection of remastered unreleased demos and singles.

 In 2017, he debuted an orchestral soundtrack for the film The Black Room.
 On April 17, he released Jester.
 A re-mastered version of Jester was released on April 1 the following year.

 In 2018, he released Highlander, an album of Celtic and orchestral music on March 30, and Calypso, an album under the Blanco alias on August 31.
 A Halloween-themed album, Slasher, was released on October 26 after Vinter conceptualized and finished the album in just over two weeks.

-On June 6, 2019 the album Mortals was released.
+On June 6, 2019, the album Mortals was released.

 On April 4, 2020, Void was released.
 This album was a year-long project whose release was commemorated with a Reddit AMA.

+On February 2, 2022, Krang was released.
 On December 11, 2022, Alchemist 2 was released.
 This album is a revisit of the 2012 album titled Alchemist.